 Configure JWKS.

-To configure JWT authentication for the HTTP trigger, you must provide a valid JWKS.
-You can manually prepare a JWKS, or search for JSON Web Key generator in a web browser to use an online generator, such as mkjwk.org.
+To configure JWT authentication for an HTTP trigger, you must provide a valid JWKS.
+You can manually generate a JWKS, or search by JSON Web Key generator in a web browser to use an online generator, such as mkjwk.org.
 If you have a key in the Privacy Enhanced Mail (PEM) format, you can use a tool such as jwx to convert the key to the JWKS format.

-In this example, mkjwk.org is used to generate JWKS.
-On the page for generating JWKS, set Show X.509 to Yes to view the private keys.
-If you want to use a private key to issue a JWT in your code, keep it secure.
+In this example, mkjwk.org is used to generate a JWKS.
+On the page for generating a JWKS, set Show X.509 to Yes to view private keys.
+You need to use the private key to issue a JWT.
+Keep the private key secure.
 You can copy the content of the public key to the keys array of JWKS in the Function Compute console.
 The following figure shows the details.

 Sample code: